aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/how-to-create-tornado-chart/_index.md

 type: docs
 weight: 73
 url: /python-net/create-tornado-chart/
-description: Learn how to create a tornado chart with Aspose.Cells for .NET API.
+description: Learn how to create a tornado chart with Aspose.Cells for Python via .NET API.
-keywords: C# create a tornado chart, add a tornado chart, insert a tornado chart
+keywords: Python create a tornado chart, add a tornado chart, insert a tornado chart
 ---

 ## **Introduction**